There is nothing like a challenge to create a love of something. Keep that thought in mind during this story.

 I purchased my Trek Navigator 2.0 in April of 2007.
 It was a step down to a comfort bike…because…well…I was getting older.
 I rode this to and from school (work) whenever possible.
 I put 5475 miles on it before the frame cracked in July of 2011.
 I got it replaced from Trek because the frame was guaranteed for life.
 At the same time, I thought that 5,475 miles in 5 years meant that I justified an additional purchase…an upgrade if you will.
 I realized…I am not as old as I thought.

 I purchased a Trek 7300 hybrid bicycle in July of 2011.
-I currently have 15,000 miles on this bicycle and counting.
-Additionally, the replacement bike for my Navigator has an additional 2,200 miles on it.
-That navigator has been shipped to Palm Springs, CA where I intend to retire.
+I currently have 16,500 miles on this bicycle and counting.
+Additionally, the replacement bike for my Navigator has an additional 3,000 miles on it.
+Both bicycles have joined me in my retirement in La Quinta California where I now live.